peter-indeelabs/AWS-openfoam/README.md

 Finally the Job binds a Job definition to a specific Job queue and allows you to specify the actual task command to be executed in the container.
 The job input and output data management is delegated to the user.
 This means that if you only use Batch API/tools you will need to take care to stage the input data from a S3 bucket (or a different source) and upload the results to a persistent storage location.

-1) In the AWS Batch console, choose Job Definitions, Create.
-2) For the Job Definition, enter a name, for example, nextflow.
-3) For IAM Role, choose the following role arn:aws:iam::933794880782:role/NF0-NextflowStack-5412Z8DX5J17-IAMNextflowJobRole-SS7WMCJ1E02Z.
-4) For ECR Repository URI, enter the URI where the docker image was pushed 933794880782.dkr.ecr.us-west-2.amazonaws.com/nextflow:latest
-5) Leave the Command field blank.
-For vCPUs, enter 2.
-For Memory, enter 1024MB.

 In the environment variables, please use the following keys and values
 1) (KEY) NF_LOGSDIRs3 (VALUE) //indeenfsworkdir/logs
 2) (KEY) NF_JOB_QUEUEarn (VALUE) aws:batch:us-west-2:933794880782:job-queue/default-13dd0220-f421-11e9-820f-065424fac776